Does The Internet’s Trendiest Pan Deliver On Its Multipurpose Promise?

 Breakfast

 I started off with the ultimate non-stick test: two fried eggs.
 Before greasing the pan with some classic cooking spray, I gave it a quick gentle wash in the sink as per instructions.
 My first impression of the pan was: woah, it's huge.
-It did make my stove look slightly miniature and I felt extra for using it to just fry up two eggs, but it passed the test with beautiful sage green colours.
+It did make my stove look even more miniature than it is and I felt extra for using it to just fry up two eggs, but it passed the test with beautiful sage green colors.
 My eggs were crisp, and not a single crunchy fried remnant was left in the pan.
-By this point, I had come to terms with the fact that crispy eggs equal a crusty pan — but, today, my assumptions (just like my eggs) were flipped upside down.
+From previous frying experiences, I had come to terms with the fact that crispy eggs equal a crusty pan — but, today, my assumptions (just like my eggs) were flipped upside down.

 Lunch